puzzle/ops-techlab-rancher/README.md

 ## Contact & Training

 [Puzzle ITC](https://www.puzzle.ch) does offer this Rancher OPS techlab as a training with an experienced teacher and provisioned infrastructur for the lab environment.
-Contact Sebastian Plattner <plattner@puzzle.ch> for more details.
+Contact Sebastian Plattner <plattner+rancheropstechlab@puzzle.ch> for more details.

 ## License